 As part of our light-asset distributed manufacturing business model and methodology, vehicle kits (and in some instances, fully-assembled vehicles) for our new ECV series are manufactured by third-party manufacturing partners.
 From time to time, these manufacturing partners may experience production problems or delays and may not be able to meet our demand for vehicles.
-We may be required to retain additional third-party manufacturing partners to assure continuity in production, but finding additional manufacturing partners in a timely and cost-effective manner may be difficult.
+We may be required to retain additional third-party manufacturing partners in a timely and cost-effective manner may be difficult.
 Any delays in the manufacture of our vehicle kits could cause the loss of sales, and harm our brand, all of which could adversely affect our business, financial condition, operating results or prospects.